 The study area is located in the norther portion of the Municipality of Baco.
-It includes the river mouth and the 10 km section of the Alag River and Longos River.
+It includes the river mouth and the 10 km section of the Alag River.
 The coastal area of the Alag River is covered by Brgy.
-Water while the Longos River is in the coastal area of Brgy.
-Pulang Tubig.
+Water.

-The direct impact area is the river mouth and the 10 km upstream section of the Longos River.
-It includes the waterway with length of 1 km.
+The direct impact area is the river mouth and the 10 km upstream section of the Alag River.
+It includes the waterway with length of 250 m for the Alag River.

-The proposed project has no direct impact on land since no structure will be constructed onshore and offshore.
+The proposed project has no direct impact on land since no structure will be constructed onshore.
+Therefore, no trees and other vegetations will be removed.
 Figure 2-1 presents the location map of the project.